Heavy rains or flooding in the forecast?

 Check with your supplier to determine if you have water present in your fuel oil tank and for pumping fuel oil/water mixtures out of your tank.

-The following fact sheet provides information on what to do with your septic system after the flood waters have receded:
+The following fact sheet provides information on what to do with your septic system before, during and after a flood: